oui-team/testcafe-browser-provider-puppeteer-launcher/README.md

 # testcafe-browser-provider-puppeteer-launcher

+---

+> [!WARNING]
+> This browser provider is deprecated as it is no longer being maintained.

+---

 Yet another [puppeteer](https://github.com/GoogleChrome/puppeteer)/chromium browser provider plugin for [TestCafe](http://devexpress.github.io/testcafe).
 It allows to run tastcafe e2e tests headless in CI pipeline without any external dependency like xvfb, since everything what is needed is installed via npm.